Mastering the Art of PR Pitches: Strategies for Success

 1. Dig Deeper Than the Bio

 Surface-level research is obvious and easy to ignore.
-Before you hit send, consume their last 5–10 articles to understand their "beat" and personal voice.
+Before you hit send, consume their last 5–10 articles.
+This helps you understand their "beat" and personal voice.

 2. Lead with the "Why," Not the "Who"